PyromancerBoom/Orbital23/README.md

 }
 ```

-If you are running the service in Docker locally, set the address to "http://host.docker.internal:4200", and for services on localhost, it can be set to "http://0.0.0.0:4200".
+If you are running the service in Docker locally, set the address to "http://host.docker.internal:4200" and change "IsDockerised" to true.
+For services on localhost, it can be set to "http://0.0.0.0:4200" with "IsDockerised":false.

 During production, the gatewayAddress would be updated to the absolute URL of the API Gateway and can be abstracted within the Server utility package to avoid hardcoding.